issacdowling/selfhostedsmarthomeguide/README.md

 ![Firefox dev tools showing URL with userid](https://gitlab.com/issacdowling/selfhostedsmarthomeguide/-/raw/main/images/devtoolsuserid.png)

 Right click one of the options, copy the URL, then paste it into your address bar.
 Copy out the value for `userid` (remembering not to include the `&` symbol which will be at the end, and paste it into the `userid` section in the python script.

-Finally, go right to the bottom of the script, add some empty lines, and type `genMusicSlots()`.

 Then, save and exit by doing CTRL+X, Y, ENTER.